Some National Plant Collections are brought together from plants already in a garden, others may be started from scratch

 Where to start?

 Collections can be based around a plant's taxonomic group, such as Cyclamen species or Ginkgo cultivars.
-If it is a large plant group, it might make more sense to be the Collection around a subset of this, such as Sussex apple cultivars, or large leaved Hosta introduced pre-2000.
+If it is a large plant group, it might make more sense to base the collection around a subset of this, such as Sussex apple cultivars, or large leaved Hosta introduced pre-2000.
 Some collections are connected with a person or a place, such as the plants collected by Harold Comber at his home at National Trust Nymans.
 These historical collections may not all be the same type of plant.

 We are happy to advise anyone who is interested in starting a National Collection.
 Even if it is the first germ of an idea, do get in touch with our friendly team.
 We also provide ongoing support and guidance, including through our network of volunteer Collection Coordinators.
-As a charity, our work is supported by our members, including National Collection holders.

 We are also interested in creating duplicate National Collections, to help protect plants from risks like storms, floods, pests and diseases.
 These risks are increasing because of climate change.

-Richard And Vicky Fox, collection holders of Heuchera× Heucherella and Tiarella
+Richard And Vicky Fox, collection holders of Heuchera, × Heucherella and Tiarella

 © Plant Heritage